Shreyak1999/Customer_Churn_Prediction/README.md

 # Customer Churn Prediction

-**Overview** : This project aims to build a scalable pipeline that predicts the likelihood of churn based on customer demographics, account details, and usage behavior.
+**Overview** : This project builds a customer churn prediction pipeline using PySpark.
+Churn refers to when customers stop using a product/service.
+By predicting churn, businesses can design proactive retention strategies such as loyalty rewards or special offers.

 **Goal of the Project**: Predict whether a customer is likely to churn (cancel subscription/stop using service).